-Their upperparts are greyish green to yellowish green, their thighs are yellow with mauve patches on the top of the wing.
-The green plumage provides a great camouflage in the tops of trees.
+The upper parts of the Green Pigeon are greyish green to yellowish-green, their thighs are yellow with mauve patches on the top of the wing.
+The green plumage provides great camouflage in the tops of trees.
 Their bills are red at the base white at the tip.
 Their feet are also red.

-May to February is the most common time.
+May to February is the most common Green Pigeon breeding time.
 They build a frail platform of coarse twigs and leafs on a sloping or a horizontal fork of a leafy tree.
 1 to 2 eggs are laid.
 Chicks hatch after about 13 days.
 The male is in charged to look for small branches and to carry them to the female on the nest, the female accommodates them.
-The female chooses the place to nest and remains there waiting for the male to supply to her materials to build the nest.
-They are vey good parents.
+The female chooses the place to nest and remains there waiting for the male to supply her materials to build the nest.
+Green Pigeon are very good parents.
 They incubate all the time, they never leave the nest alone.

 Green pigeons are found in Zimbabwe, northern and eastern Botswana, northern Namibia, Mozambique, the Northern Province, Mpumalanga and east coast of South Africa.